VeriorPies/MineCloud/README.md

 ### **_ONE MORE THING!!!_**

-If you have deployed MineCloud more than once, there might be dangling spot instance request that will constantly charged you. **MAKE SURE TO CHECK YOUR [EC2 SPOT REQUESTS TAB](https://console.aws.amazon.com/ec2/home#SpotInstances:) AND CANCEL THE DANGLING SPOT REQUEST IF IT EXISTED!**
+If you have deployed MineCloud more than once, there might be dangling spot instance requests that will constantly charge you. **MAKE SURE TO CHECK YOUR [EC2 SPOT REQUESTS TAB](https://console.aws.amazon.com/ec2/home#SpotInstances:) AND CANCEL THE DANGLING SPOT REQUEST IF IT EXISTED!**

 ## // To-Do